HazemAl-Alfi05/Python-Projects-/README.md

 The goal of this repository is to improve my programming skills and build a strong portfolio for internships, freelancing, and future AI/Data Science opportunities.

+The repository will continuously grow as I create more projects and explore new technologies.

 ---

 # 📂 Projects Included